Josefinekihlstrom/LauraDay/README.md

 The home page includes:
 - An orange banner just under the navigation bar with a text about a free shipping deal.
 - A hero image with the logo text and a 'Shop' button centered on top of it.
 - A row divided into two sections.
-The left section consists of a round image and the right section consists of text about the brand and a button that links to the blog page.
+The left section consists of a circled image and the right section consists of text about the brand and a button that links to the blog page.
 - A row divided into three sections.
 Each section consists of an icon that reflects the text that follows.

 ### Products page